paulrougieux/cobwood/paper/paper.md

 # Model run

 The following code instantiates a GFPMX model object based on a scenario yaml file defining the model configuration.
-The `rerun=True` argument gives the instruction to erase previous model runs of this scenario.
-When running the model, the `compare=True` argument makes it compare the model output with a reference model run from the external model that we use as a reference in this case the Excel implementation of GFPMx:
+The following code instantiates a GFPMX model object from a scenario yaml file.
+The `rerun=True` argument erases previous model runs, while `compare=True` compares output with the reference Excel implementation of GFPMx

 ```
 from cobwood.gfpmx import GFPMX